trln/trln-ingest/README.md

 correctly installed before the services services start.
 When the smoke clears you should have a complete set of services.

+A few tidbits: note that `docker-compose up` will build any images that it doesn't already know about, but once an image is found, you'll have to rebuild it to get any changes you've made (e.g. `docker-compose build app`).
+If you've done `docker-compose up` and stop things with `ctrl-c` in the terminal, this _does not remove any of the images_ so when you run `up` again, you'll get the same images as were used in your previous run.
+Frequent `docker-compose down`s will help eliminate problems resulting from things sticking around too long.

 The default exposed ports are:

 | Port | Service |